ampl/ampl.github.io/docs/source/ampl/python.md

 ampl:
 ```

+## Programmatically

-### All of this is also available from Python programatically
+All of this is also available from Python programmatically:

 ```python
 >>> from amplpy import modules